VideoChat-M1: Collaborative Policy Planning for Video Understanding via Multi-Agent Reinforcement Learning

 \item \textbf{Video MMMU:} The configuration largely follows that of the General Video QA setup, except that the \textit{Browser} model is upgraded to Qwen3VL-8B-Instruct to handle higher domain-specific demands.
 The total parameter count is approximately 37B.

-\item \textbf{Video VSIBench (Spatial Tasks):} We introduce a specialized \textit{Space Tool} powered by InternVL3.5-8B.
-For spatial queries, the model autonomously selects between the \textit{Browser} (Qwen2.5-VL-7B) or the \textit{Space Tool} for answer generation.
+\item \textbf{Video VSIBench (Spatial Tasks):} We introduce a specialized \textit{Spatial Tool} powered by InternVL3.5-8B.
+For spatial queries, the model autonomously selects between the \textit{Browser} (Qwen2.5-VL-7B) or the \textit{Spatial Tool} for answer generation.
 The total parameter count is approximately 37B.

 \item \textbf{Charades-STA (Temporal Grounding):} The model dynamically chooses between the \textit{Browser} and the \textit{Grounding Tool}.
 Input videos are processed at 2 FPS.
 If the \textit{Video Retrieval} tool is invoked, the retrieved video clip is subsequently fed into the model for fine-grained grounding.
 The total number of parameters is approximately 37B.
 For this dataset, we select up to three consecutive video clips.
 We first select the clip with the highest similarity; if the similarity of an adjacent clip with the key info exceeds 0.35, we include it as well.
 This prevents the situation where the answer's grounding time exceeds the duration of the retrieved clip.
 Additionally, it narrows the retrieval interval and eliminates redundant information, thereby improving performance